vduseev/wutch/docs/index.rst

    -h, --help            show this help message and exit -c COMMAND, --command COMMAND
                          Shell command executed in response to file changes.
 Defaults to: sphinx-build.
    -p [PATTERNS ...], --patterns [PATTERNS ...]
                          Matches paths with these patterns (separated by ' ').
 Defaults to: ['*'].
    -P [IGNORE_PATTERNS ...], --ignore-patterns [IGNORE_PATTERNS ...]
                          Ignores file changes in these patterns (separated by ' ').
 Defaults to: [].
    -d [DIRS ...], --dirs [DIRS ...]
                          Directories to watch (separated by ' ').
 Defaults to: ['.'].
    -D [IGNORE_DIRS ...], --ignore-dirs [IGNORE_DIRS ...]
                          Ignore file changes in these directories (separated by ' ').
 Defaults to: ['_build', 'build'].
    -w WAIT, --wait WAIT  Wait N seconds after the command is finished before refreshing the web page.
-Defaults to: 3.
+Defaults to: 1.
    -b BUILD, --build BUILD
                          Build directory containing files to render in the browser.
-Defaults to: _build.
+Defaults to: _build/html.
    -I [INJECT_PATTERNS ...], --inject-patterns [INJECT_PATTERNS ...]
                          Patterns of files to inject with JS code that refreshes them on rebuild (separated by ' ').
 Defaults to: ['*.htm*'].
    -i INDEX, --index INDEX
                          File that will be opened in the browser with the start of the watcher.
 Defaults to: index.html.
    --host HOST           Host to bind internal HTTP server to.
 Defaults to: localhost.
    --port PORT           TCP port to bind internal HTTP server to.
 Defaults to: 5010.
-   -B NO_BROWSER, --no-browser NO_BROWSER
-                           Do not open browser at wutch launch.
+   -B, --no-browser      Do not open browser at wutch launch.
 Defaults to: False.
-   -S NO_SERVER, --no-server NO_SERVER
-                           Do not start the webserver, just launch the shell command.
+   -S, --no-server       Do not start the webserver, just launch the shell command.
 Defaults to: False.
+   -v, --verbose         Log verbosity.
+Has four levels: error, wargning, info, and debug.
+Can be stacked: -v (for warning) or -vvv (for debug).
+   -V, --version         Display version of the wutch.

 Loading order